 An inability to access the menu on your Netgear router could leave you unable to change your network settings and may indicate a problem with your Internet connection.
-The Netgear menu governs security key and wireless settings on your network, and it is important that you are able to access it if necessary.
+The Netgear menu governs the security key and wireless settings on your network, and it is important that you are able to access it if necessary.
 Knowing how to solve a menu access problem will help you keep your network safe and minimize downtime.

 How to access